prem-y/YumHub/README.md

 # YumHub
-Problem statement
+Problem statement:
 Recipe Application: Build a recipe application using MERN stack that allows users to search for recipes, save their favourite recipes, and share recipes with friends.

-Problem Statement Brief
+Problem Statement Brief:
 Create a recipe application that allows users to easily search for, save, and organise their favourite recipes.
 The app should also provide features for creating and sharing their own recipes with the community.
 Additionally, the application should have a user login feature to